 CNPC members asked staff to research if there are other cities that offer a lot coverage or other regulation incentives for providing solar access.
 A quick scan did not reveal any specific language on lot coverage bonuses, although some cities do not count ground solar installations as part of the lot coverage calculation.
 Most incentives are tied to FAR increases or other density bonuses.
-Given all of the years of outreach on setting dimensional standards that relate to density for the F districts, staff do not believe it is appropriate to amend those dimensional standards for solar installations.
+Given all of the years of outreach on setting dimensional standards that relate to density for the F districts, staff did not believe it was appropriate to amend those dimensional standards for solar installations.
 Additionally, there are already requirements in the Ford MP regarding solar-readiness.

-Staff is amenable to the Highland District Council recommendation of a maximum 5% lot coverage bonus instead of a 10% lot coverage bonus.
+CNPC members discussed the Highland District Council recommendation of a maximum 5% lot coverage bonus instead of a 10% lot coverage bonus.
 In the examples provided in the previous report, the potential lot coverage bonus for projects could be up to 8% (Block 3, Lot 1 the Lunds Project), 4% and 2% for the Presbyterian Homes projects (Block 6 and Block 7).
-A 5% lot coverage bonus is a reasonable and feasible alternative as documented by some of the previous projects on Highland Bridge.
+After much discussion, the Committee decided to keep the 10% lot coverage bonus to encourage more green roofs on Highland Bridge.

-Staff Recommendation:
+CNPC Recommendation:

-Staff recommends that the Comprehensive and Neighborhood Planning Committee move forward the following language and forward it to the full Planning Commission to make a recommendation to the City Council for approval:
+Comprehensive and Neighborhood Planning Committee recommends the Planning Commission move forward the following language and forward it to the City Council for approval: